-Seahawks notebook: Chris Carson has fresh legs, Marquise Blair has been ‘the brightest surprise of camp’
+Seahawks notebook: Chris Carson ‘has fresh legs’, Marquise Blair has been ‘the brightest surprise of camp’

 “It’s not the same thing as those guys, but it’s similar,” Carroll said.
 “Similar type of issues, so you know how those turned out.”

-Taumoepenu arrived in town earlier this week for a tryout/visit, and like all free agents had to pass through the COVID-19 protocols before he could sign.
+Taumoepenu arrived in town recently for a tryout/visit, and as all free agents had to pass through the COVID-19 protocols before he could sign.

 Taumoepenu was on Seattle’s practice squad the last six weeks of last season and then re-signed after the season to a futures contract before being cut in May.
-A 2017 sixth-round pick of the 49ers out of Utah he has played in six NFL games.
+A 2017 sixth-round choice of the 49ers out of Utah, he has played in six NFL games.

-Darrell Taylor may need a few more weeks and more injury notes
+Darrell Taylor might need a few more weeks and more injury notes

 Carroll also updated a number of other injury situations afterward.
 Here are the most notable:

-— Ogbuehi hurt his shoulder during the mock game and Carroll said “we don’t know what the extent of the injury is.”
+— Ogbuehi hurt his shoulder during the mock game and Carroll said, “We don’t know what the extent of the injury is.”
 Ogbuehi has been backing up at both tackle spots and appears a lock to make the team if healthy.

 — Defensive end Benson Mayowa sat out with Carroll saying only he’s “been banged up a little bit the past couple days.”

 — Cornerback Tre Flowers sat out with what Carroll said was a slight sprained ankle.
-That allowed Quinton Dunbar to get all the work with the number one defense at right cornerback, the spot he is expected to hold once the season begins.
+That allowed Quinton Dunbar to get all the work with the No. 1 defense at right cornerback, the spot he is expected to hold once the season begins.

 — Carroll said receivers John Ursua (hamstring) and Cody Thompson (unknown) should be back soon (the Seahawks are off Monday but will practice again Tuesday).
-He said receiver Phillip Dorsett II should also come back soon after missing the last eight days — and all three mock games — with a sore foot.
-But he also said again somewhat ominously that Dorsett’s condition may linger.
+He said receiver Phillip Dorsett II should also come back soon after missing the past eight days — and all three mock games — with a sore foot.
+But he also said again somewhat ominously that Dorsett’s condition might linger.
 “We’re gonna have to figure that out,” Carroll said.
 “We know how he handles it, we know what his condition is with the situation with a sore foot, and we’ve just got to manage him really well.”

-— The Seahawks officially announced the signing of receiver Paul Richardson Sunday and he was in uniform wearing jersey number eight.
-But he did not take part in team drills as he will be eased in.
+— The Seahawks officially announced the signing of receiver Paul Richardson on Sunday and he was in uniform wearing jersey No. 8.
+He did not take part in team drills as he will be eased in.

-— Carroll said second-round pick Darrell Taylor “is still a few weeks away” from returning off the Non-Football Injury list, which may mean he’ll stay on the NFI list when the regular season begins.
+— Carroll said second-round draft choice Darrell Taylor “is still a few weeks away” from returning off the Non-Football Injury list, which might mean he’ll stay on the NFI list when the regular season begins.
 “It’s going to be hard for him to make the opener,” Carroll said.
 Taylor is on the NFI list while he continues to recover from surgery last January to insert a rod in his lower leg after playing his final college season a year ago at Tennessee with a stress fracture.
 Seattle drafted Taylor in the second round hoping he could be an immediate boost to the pass rush.
-If Taylor starts the season on the NFI list then he will have to miss the first six games before he would be eligible to return.
+If Taylor starts the season on the NFI list, then he will have to miss the first six games before he would be eligible to return.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.